cssbristol/cssbristol.co.uk/pages/freshers.md

 Congratulations on getting into a great university and department (which just happens to be full of great people!)

-You'll be *rather* busy over the next few weeks, so we've collected together some information which you might find useful.
+You'll be pretty busy over the next few weeks, so we've collected together some information which you might find useful.

-Think there's something missing from this page?
-[Raise an issue on GitHub](https://github.com/cssbristol/cssbristol.github.io/issues).

-## Freshers' Week 2016-17
+## Freshers' Week 2017

-We've got a number of exciting events lined up for Freshers' Week (or, as the uni would rather have us call it, Welcome Week).
+We've got a number of exciting events lined up for Freshers' Week (also known as Welcome Week).
 Details will be posted here and on the calendar as they become available, but here's what we're planning:

-* Trip to Allstars for some pool (and beer)
 * A trip outside (a scary place for many of us)
 * An exciting(-ish) stand at the Welcome Fair
 * A night out.
 Yes, computer scientists *can* party 🎉💾
+* more detailed events to come ...

 <div id="calendar" class="calendar"></div>